offthedial/site/src/pages/posts/site-refresh.md

 author: LeptoFlare
 ---

 I've been working on creating this website to replace the old markdown scripts.
-I spent a really long time making sure the website looks both clean and professional.
-I made sure to keep it relatively simple, and to make sure it isn't too drastic of a change.
+I spent a really long time making sure it looks clean and professional, but I also kept it relatively simple, to make sure it isn't too drastic of a change.

 And now, it's finally public! :tada:

 This is just the first deploy, The main thing I focused on was styling the website to give it a unique feel, and then porting the pages.
 As of right now, it is still static.
 However, as time goes on, I will be adding more features and dynamic pages.

 #### Here's what I did:

-- [x] Update the aesthetic and feel of the *entire* website.
+- [x] Update the aesthetic and feel of the _entire_ website.
 - [x] Port over everything from the old website.
 - [x] Create a navigation bar!
 - [x] Easy access discord link in the corner.